cforte7/Random-Event-Analysis/README.md

  ![Hypothesis Test](Figures/hyp_test_final.PNG)

-   <b>Note:</b>For our test statistic, E(i) refers to the value of the emperical distribution function for our empirical samples, with i representing each disticnt value represented in the EDF.
+   <b>Note:</b>For our test statistic, E(i) refers to the value of the empirical distribution function for our empirical samples, with i representing each distinct value represented in the EDF.

    In addition to defining our null and alternative hypotheses, it is also necessary to define our critical value ([taken from the literature](https://www.webdepot.umontreal.ca/Usagers/angers/MonDepotPublic/STT3500H10/Critical_KS.pdf))